Regional Forest and Fire Capacity Program (RFFC)

 In 2019, the California Natural Resources Agency (CNRA) launched the Regional Forest and Fire Capacity Program (RFFC).
 This non-competitive block grant program, administered by the California Department of Conservation (DOC), invests in regions throughout the State to support forest resiliency planning, implementation, and capacity building.
 Resource Conservation District of Greater San Diego County is the regional grantee serving the San Diego County region.

-Through this program, we are working with regional stakeholders to identify, plan and implement projects.
-This includes: building partner capacity and equitable collaboration, identifying opportunities for joint stewardship projects, providing resources for project planning and supporting the environmental planning process, offering tools for prescribed burning, a targeted effort to reduce Gold Spotted Oak Borer (GSOB), and supporting workforce development opportunities.
+The program goals include facilitating equitable collaboration, identifying opportunities for joint stewardship projects, providing resources for project and environmental planning, offering tools for prescribed burning and Gold Spotted Oak Borer (GSOB) management, and supporting workforce development opportunities.

-You can participate to help inform the plan using the online project submission tool.
+You can participate to help inform the plan and its Priority Projects List using the online project submission tool.

 The RFFC program also works to address elements of the State’s Wildfire and Forest Resilience Action Plan.
 The plan was finalized in early 2021, and sets a comprehensive strategy for how the State will increase the pace and scale of forest management and wildfire resiliency.
 One key element of this plan is the recognition that California’s diverse landscapes and communities require regionally tailored strategies and actions and that State programs must recognize and enable regionally and locally-driven solutions in partnership with groups and leaders from these regions.